mikesmallhelp/wacat/README.md

 ### Clone wacat and install it

-Clone the wacat repository, go to the wacat folder and run:
+Clone the wacat repository, navigate to the wacat folder, and run the following command:

 ```
 npm install && npx playwright install --with-deps && npm run build && npm i -g
 ```

-Note: probably your password is asked, when you run previous command, because the Playwright tool is installed globally.
+Note: You may be prompted for your password when running the above command, as the Playwright tool is installed globally.

-### Optional: Add OpenAI API key
+### Optional: Add OpenAI API Key

-If you like use the AI in the error detection (see below), add the OpenAI API key and the model to the .env file
+If you want to use AI for error detection (see details below), add your OpenAI API key and model to a .env file:

 ```
 OPENAI_API_KEY=<your key here>
 OPENAI_API_MODEL=<your model here>
 ```

-Please note that if you provide an OpenAI API key, OpenAI will charge you for using their API.
-The wacat program has been carefully tested.
-However, please be aware that due to potential programming errors, a significant number of calls could be made to the OpenAI API.
+Important: Providing an OpenAI API key will result in charges from OpenAI for API usage.
+While wacat has been thoroughly tested, please be aware that programming errors could lead to a higher-than-expected number of calls to the OpenAI API.

-You can also add the OpenAI API related environment variable
+You can also add the following optional environment variable to the .env file:

 ```
 MAX_PAGE_CONTENT_CHARS=<your value here>
 ```

-to the .env file.
-If you are using the AI detection this value is optional, the default value is 3000.
-Please see below for more information.
+This value sets the maximum number of characters sent to the OpenAI API for error detection.
+The default is 3000 if not specified.
+See additional details below.

 ### Updating wacat

-To update wacat version run:
+To update wacat to the latest version, run:

 ```
 git pull && npm install && npx playwright install --with-deps && npm run build && npm i -g